Surface-supplied diving skills: Surface decompression

-Effective surface decompression requires the diver to get from the last in-water stop into the decompression chamber and be compressed to the correct pressure within 5 minutes, or increase the risk of decompression sickness sufficiently to incur a penalty of additional chamber decompression to compensate for the increased risk,.
+Effective surface decompression requires the diver to get from the last in-water stop into the decompression chamber and be compressed to the correct pressure within five minutes, otherwise the risk of decompression sickness increases sufficiently to incur a penalty of additional chamber decompression to compensate for the increased risk.
 This requires the diver to get off the stage, and with the aid of the surface crew, strip off the dive gear and climb into the chamber entry lock, and for the surface crew to assist effectively and have the chamber main lock ready at the appropriate pressure.
 These skills are learned during training for the appropriate class of diving, and are practiced during each dive with planned surface decompression.
 Depending on the employment of the diver and the contracts gained by the contractor, this may happen often, seldom or never, so the skill may or may not be kept well honed.
 The skills of operating a chamber for surface decompression may also be required of the diver, but will not be used by the diver during a dive, only when doing surface support duty.